How fast does it take for your website to load?

 The easiest way to improve your load time is by using Gzip to compress your files.

-To see whether you have Gzip enabled, use the Check Gzip Compression tool:
+To see whether you have Gzip enabled, use the this Gzip compression tool:

 This will give you a report showing the total size of compressed files compared to your uncompressed data.

 In addition to compressing your files, you should also compress your images.
-To those of you using WordPress, I recommend something like the Smush Image Compression plugin.
+To those of you using WordPress, we recommend something like the Smush Image Compression plugin.

 It doesn’t matter what type of business you have or what industry you’re in, if you have a website, you need to prioritize the page loading time.